ElenaAlena/nodejs2022Q4-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+Also you can import OpenAPI file from doc folder to https://editor-next.swagger.io/ to see the api tree and to have an ability to check it.

 ## Testing

 After application running open new terminal and enter: